Chapter 7 Cash and Receivables

 18. When is the financial components approach to recording the transfers of receivables used?
 When should a transfer of receivables be recorded as a sale?

-21. What is the accounts receivable turnover ratio, and what type of information does it provide?
+21. What is the accounts receivable turnover, and what type of information does it provide?

 22. You are evaluating Woodlawn Racetrack for a potential loan.
 An examination of the notes to the financial statements indicates restricted cash at year-end amounts to $100,000.
 Explain how you would use this information in evaluating Woodlawn’s liquidity.